Mqlvin/Anomaly/README.md

-## Note: This was my first Java project I worked on, please don't let the quality of this code reflect my skill as a developer.
+## Note: Other than a Minecraft mod, this was the first program I had ever made, so please don't let the quality of this code reflect my skill as a developer.
 Thank you :)

 # Anomaly
 Uses the Hypixel API to intelligently detect if user accounts have been compromised.